Looking down into the Crater of Vesuvius. Source: www.euro-t-guide.com

 Sales: www.archeologica.it

-The impact of natural disasters and climate change in different European regions as well as the resilience of societies to counteract the costs is currently generating a lot of interest among medieval archaeologists and historians.
-One reason is, of course, the spectre, which the threatening climatic crisis in the 21st century is raising.
+The impact of natural disasters and climate change in different European regions, as well as the resilience of societies to counteract the costs, is currently generating a lot of interest among medieval archaeologists and historians.
+One reason is the spectre of the threatening climatic crisis in the 21st century is rising.
 Is it possible to meet these challenges?
 May we learn something from past natural disasters and what followed?
-And more specifically: how did people in the middle ages react to climatic and natural disasters and hazards?
+More specifically, how did people in the Middle Ages react to climatic and natural disasters and hazards?

 Volcanic Events

-In the first article, Conor Kostick and Francis Ludlow return to the question of the dating of volcanic events and their impact upon European Society.
-It has for a long time been apparent that a marked cooling took place in the Europe following the Roman optimum.
-This was in all likelihood caused by massive sulphate aerosols being injected into the stratosphere, diminishing the sunlight and in its wake causing widespread crop failures and famines.
+In the first article, Conor Kostick and Francis Ludlow return to the question of the dating of volcanic events and their impact on European Society.
+It has been apparent for a long time that a marked cooling took place in Europe following the Roman optimum.
+This was, in all likelihood, caused by massive sulphate aerosols being injected into the stratosphere, diminishing the sunlight and, in its wake, causing widespread crop failures and famines.
 This coincided with the widespread barbarian migrations into the rapidly disintegrating Roman Empire from the late 4th century and onwards.
 One challenge, however, has been the more precise coupling between the climatic changes and the dates (and locations) of the volcanic events, which it is generally believed caused these large-scale migratory movements.
-New studies of the ice-cores harvested in the Arctic and Antarctic have moved the dates by up to seven years, proposing a new chronology and a better fit.
-It is this “fitting”, which Kostick and Ludlow have undertaken here.
-Focus is especially on the Volcanic eruption of Vesuvius AD 472, the two events AD 536 and 540 and AD 763-4.
+New studies of the ice cores harvested in the Arctic and Antarctic have moved the dates by up to seven years, proposing a new chronology and a better fit, a “fitting”, which Kostick and Ludlow have undertaken here.
+The focus is especially on the Volcanic eruption of Vesuvius AD 472, the two events AD 536 and 540 and AD 763-4.
 The last event was probably also a so-called double event (coinciding volcanic eruptions), which is believed to reinforce the impact exponentially.

 Migration